ddonahuex/demoguard/tcguard/README.md

 # tcguard - Technical Challenge for Chainguard
 My take on the *Chainguard Solutions Engineer Technical Challenge*

+## Executive Summary
+This technical challenge was both challenging and fun.
+Part 1 of the challenge straightforward and inline with my experience.
+In Part 2 I was able to build a production grade Wolfi package, but I stalled at the apko build.
+The lesson for me is I need to spend time in Chainguard Academy in order to better understand the process.
+This is something I am willing to do.

+That said, learning new things like melange Dockerfile-less builds was enjoyable!
+I look forward to learning more about melange and apko builds.

 # Project Contents

 ## Directories